-I'm an economist (BA, ITAM, Mexico, PhD, University of Chicago) with a passion for empirical economics.
-Since 2013, I work in Microanalitica, a consulting firm that uses experiments and quasi-experiments to produce actionable intelligence for businesses, non-profits and government agencies.
-Most of our clients are in the education sector.
+I'm an economist (BA, ITAM, Mexico, PhD, University of Chicago) with a passion for empirical economics and human capital theory.
+Since 2019 I teach at the Kenneth C. Griffin Department of Economics of the University of Chicago.
+In 2013 I co-founded Microanalitica, a consulting firm that uses experiments and quasi-experiments to produce actionable intelligence for businesses, non-profits and government agencies.
 Previously, I led the Economic Studies area at Mexico’s National Banking and Securities Commission.
 I worked on antitrust legal conflicts at a Chicago-based consulting firm, and was an analyst at Mexico’s Ministry of Finance on tax policy, insurance, pensions, and development banking.
 The common thread in my professional life has been the use of large data sets to test economic theories of behavior.

 - Maturity and minorities: the impact of redshirting on achievement gaps (with Matt Lenard), Education Economics, 2018